volodymyrrudyi/crudster/README.md

     import { Router } from 'express';
     var api = Router();

-    api.use('/v1/', personsController.middleware());
+    api.use('/v1/persons', personsController.middleware());

-This will result in the following API endpoints (note the pluralizization):
+This will result in the following API endpoints:

-    POST    /v1/persons             - creates a new person GET     /v1/person/:username    - returns a person by username PUT     /v1/person/:username    - updates a person with provided JSON DELETE  /v1/person/:username    - deletes a person
+    POST    /v1/persons             - creates a new person GET     /v1/persons/:username    - returns a person by username PUT     /v1/persons/:username    - updates a person with provided JSON DELETE  /v1/persons/:username    - deletes a person

 ## Testing